rdelval/database/db-on-docker/create-db-container/create-db-container.md

 - *Datasource*: Oracle Database
 - *TwitterFeed*: Static Twitter posts related to products in the datasource
-- *AlphaOffice UI*: Node.js application that makes REST calls to the RESTClient and TwitterFeed containers
+- *AlphaOffice UI*: Node.js application that makes REST calls to the RESTClient and Twitter  Feed containers

 You will use various Docker commands to setup, run and connect into containers.
 Concepts of Docker volumes, networking and intra-container communication will be used.